drush-ops/drush/docs/custom-hooks.md

 Custom Hooks
 ============

-Placeholder document that describes how Drush commands can define custom events that other command files can hook.
+Drush commands can define custom events that other command files can hook.
+You can find examples in [CacheCommands](https://github.com/drush-ops/drush/blob/master/src/Commands/core/CacheCommands.php) and [SanitizeCommands](https://github.com/drush-ops/drush/blob/master/src/Drupal/Commands/sql/SanitizeCommands.php)

 First, the command must implement CustomEventAwareInterface and use CustomEventAwareTrait, as described in the [dependency injection](dependency-injection.md) documentation.